Location and Description

 Routine inspections and maintenance of the dam will continue.
 An emergency action plan will be revised and shared with local emergency management officials once it is completed.

-Pike Lake State Park web page.
+Additional park information may be found on the Pike Lake State Park web page.

 No news items at this time.